 - Record of suspension: This remedy is available if your criminal conviction has been wiped from your record.
 Because the requirements and processes are different in Canada and the U.S., discuss your situation with an experienced attorney to determine whether or not you qualify under the record of suspension rule.

 - Temporary resident permit: If you have a DWI conviction on your record, you may be allowed in Canada for a limited amount of time if you are granted a temporary resident permit.
 When you apply for this, you must show that you have a valid reason to enter the country and your need outweighs the potential risks to public safety.

-Get the Help You Need from Hamilton Grant PC
+Get the Help You Need From Deandra Grant Law

 Because different options exist to enter Canada after being convicted of a DWI, speaking with a lawyer who focuses explicitly on Canadian immigration law is an essential first step.
 When Attorney Marisa Feil takes on a case, she attends to every detail to work toward submitting a successful application.